Jamazi4/bimcat/notes.md

 [x]handle user changing library to private and removing someone from guests.
 [x]handle removing library from favorites
 [x]sharing composite library
+[ ]Filter by - components and libraries
 [ ]starred amount and guests amount
 [ ]pagination in libraries view and component browser [ ]handle pset values and stats
 [ ]history log
+[ ]profile page, user customization (display name), and user stats